Lotto carpet: Overview

 Lotto carpets used to be known as "Small-pattern Holbein Type II" by Western scholars, but Holbein never painted one, unlike Lorenzo Lotto who did so several times (although he was not the first artist to do so).
 Lotto is also documented as owning a large carpet, though its pattern is unknown.
 Though they look very different from Holbein Type I carpets, they are a development of the type, where the edges of the motifs take off in rigid arabesques somewhat suggesting foliage, and terminating in branched palmettes.
 The type was common and long-lasting, and is also known as "Arabesque Ushak".
-Lotto carpets are also depicted in paintings by Murillo and Zurbarán in the 17th century, and Dutch paintings until the 1660s and sometimes later.
+Lotto carpets are also depicted in paintings by Murillo, Willem Key and Zurbarán in the 17th century, and Dutch paintings until the 1660s and sometimes later.

 Ellis distinguishes three principle design groups for Lotto carpets: the Anatolian-style, Kilim-style, and ornamental style.

 In the 16th and 17th centuries, the designs for Lotto carpets were copied in Italy, Spain, the European part of the Ottoman Empire and in England, and many modern copies have also been produced.